ietf-tools/red/rfc-html-extractor/src/css-unit-converter/README.md

 3. simplify the code by removing 'precision'
 4. complicate the code by adding parsing simple 'number + CSS Unit' strings eg '12.34px'
 5. Update with TS
+Unfortunately the code has changed so much I'm not sure if it could be received upstream.
+If there's interest in making this into a package please speak up.